tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 ## V. <a id="section5">Testing the URL

 - Run the code and click the button.
+Now head to the console and you should see the complete URL to the web service.
+- Think of this URL as being like calling a function and expecting to get a value back, except in this case the function resides on a remote server.
+Another difference is that when you call a function in your code, you pass arguments like this `doStuff(arg1,arg2,arg3)`.
+With a web service, you pass arguments in the *query string* like this `http://www.sample.com/doStuff?arg1=stuff&arg2=moreStuff&arg3=evenMoreStuff`
-Now head to the console and click on the completed URL, it should open a new browser window that will show you the results of the API request.
+- Now click on the completed URL in the console, it should open a new browser window that will show you the results of the API request.
 (If nothing happens, check that your code is correct, and/or copy/paste the URL to a browser location box)

 ### A. After clicking the search button, you should see the URL in the console